aleshadk/zgn-telegram-bot/README.md

 - user can see controls to book new rehearsal or manage existed

 **Booking**
-- user clicks `Book a rehearsal` and select session duration and date he'd like visit a studio
+- user clicks `Book a rehearsal` and select session duration and date he'd like to visit a studio
-- user can see available slots for this date and duration
+- user can see available slots
-- user click on slot to create a rehearsal in status 'Not confirmed by studio'
+- user clicks on slot to create a rehearsal in status 'Not confirmed by the studio'

 **Rehearsal status**
 - Administrator can recieve a message that new rehearsal was booked